 If Mother Nature doesn’t cooperate with adequate rain, a manual or automated method is recommended to get a lush, healthy, green lawn.
 To sprout, newly sown grass seed needs to stay moist.
 Germination time for fescue blends ranges from 10-14 days.
 The soil that is in contact with the seed needs to stay at an even moisture in order not to dry out and prevent germination.
 Sprinklers with a broad range tied to automatic timers can be set up to water 5-10 minutes in the morning and again in the afternoon.
 Watering twice daily is essential for the seed to germinate and get a sufficient root system started.
 Be careful to avoid over-watering or creating puddles on the surface of the soil to prevent water carrying off the seed.
 This will create further damage to the existing grass by preventing available oxygen from getting to the roots.
 On a slope, it gets trickier as seed can easily move downward.
 Observe the amount of water pressure that is hitting the seed and if it is creating any movement and adjust.
 Consider the amount of shade and sun each area receives and adjust the watering needs accordingly.
 Ensure your watering sprinkler system is hitting all areas.
 Uneven watering will create uneven patches of growth.

 These three lawn care treatments along with others throughout the year on a regular basis will be any gardener’s envy.
-If you are in need of these or other services, we offer, call for a consultation today and get on our annual maintenance lawn care schedule.
+If you are in need of these or other services we offer, Schedule A Consultation today.